-2.4.
-Submission Process
+2.4 Proposal Submission Process

 Whether an NOI (see above) is required or simply requested, proposals shall be submitted electronically by the AOR at the PI's organization.
 This submission serves as the required original signature of the proposing organization.
-NOFOs may specify two options for the submission process, the 1-Step Approach and the 2-Step Approach.
+NOFOs may specify one of two options for the submission process, i.e., the 1-Step Approach or the 2-Step Approach.

-2.4.1.
-One-Step Approach
+2.4.1 One-Step Approach

-Organizations may submit proposals via either of two different electronic proposal submission systems: NSPIRES and Grants.gov; however, all team members and the submitting organization shall be registered in NSPIRES.
-If submitting a proposal via Grants.gov, the proposer shall ensure that all of the required Grants.gov forms are included (e.g., see Sections 2.8, 2.10, 2.11, 2.17, 2.18 components proposal, below).
-The of the including the page-limited Science/Technical/Management Plan (see Section 2.13) are provided below in Section 2.
+Organizations may generally submit proposals via either of two different electronic proposal submission systems: NSPIRES and Grants.gov; however, all team members and the submitting organization shall be registered in NSPIRES.
+If submitting a proposal via Grants.gov, the proposer shall ensure that all the required Grants.gov forms are included (e.g., see Sections 2.8, 2.10, 2.11, 2.17, and 2.18 below).
+The components of the proposal, including the page-limited Science/Technical/Management Plan (see Section 2.13) are provided below.
 All team members shall confirm their participation either via NSPIRES or, for Grants.gov submissions, by providing a letter of commitment.
 Proposals shall be submitted by the due date and time set forth in the NOFO.
 Failure to do so may result in NASA rejecting the proposal.

-2.4.2.
-Two-Step Approach
+2.4.2 Two-Step Approach